Top Tips on How To Ride A Balance Bike.

 Is your child is having trouble getting on and off the bike?

 Suggest they step over the frame of the bike while it is lying on the ground and then lift it between their legs by grabbing onto the handlebar and pulling it upward.

 A slightly older rider should need no help physically, just lots of encouragement and smiles.
 A big well done once they have had enough, even if only after a few minutes, keeps the experience positive.

 Step 3 – Let your child learn at their own pace.
 Just make sure you allow frequent opportunities to try it.

 It is unlikely your child will sit on their seat straight away.
 This is fine.
 Just encourage them, pointing out the seat or perhaps showing them how you sit on your bike saddle may help.
-All kids will sit on their balance bike when they are ready.
+All kids will sit down when they are ready.

-Slightly older riders, on the whole, will be able to ride quicker sooner.
-Your job at this stage is to keep them motivated to want to ride.
-Visits to pump tracks, balance bike races and meetups with others, and joining a local BMX club are all great ways that encourage your child, especially by watching others.
+Older riders will be able to ride quicker sooner.
+Your job at this stage is to keep up motivation.
+Visits to pump tracks, cycling races and meetups with others, or perhaps joing a local BMX club are all great ways that encourage your child.
 We know a few children that have gone on to represent GB at the BMX World Championships or developed a love of Cyclo-cross.
 Taking your child to witness firsthand the thrill of any cycling discipline, inspires them.
 If you want to try and few pump tracks here is a Pump Track Locator to find one near you.

 Step 4 – Keep the riding fun!

 People of any age will do something more often if it is fun.
 Mix up their riding experience.
 A family bike ride needs lots of breaks, drinks, and snacks.
 Make the journey exciting, with a stop at a park or feeding the ducks.
 Let them rest.
 Every time they play and ride the bike, they are making progress!